snowyu/node-abstract-nosql/README.md

 ### Contributors

-Abstract LevelDOWN is only possible due to the excellent work of the following contributors:
+Abstract LevelDOWN/NoSQL is only possible due to the excellent work of the following contributors:

 <table><tbody>
 <tr><th align="left">Riceball LEE</th><td><a href="https://github.com/snowyu">GitHub/snowyu</a></td><td>&nbsp;</td></tr>